ktorio/ktor-documentation/topics/response.md

 ### JSON object {id="json"}

-With the [JSON plugin](json.md) installed, you can deserialize JSON data into a data class when receiving responses, for example:
+With the [ContentNegotiation](json.md) plugin installed, you can deserialize JSON data into a data class when receiving responses, for example:

 ```kotlin
 ```
-{src="snippets/client-json-kotlinx/src/main/kotlin/com/example/Application.kt" lines="33"}
+{src="snippets/client-json-kotlinx/src/main/kotlin/com/example/Application.kt" lines="35"}

-To learn more, see [JSON plugin](json.md#receive_send_data).
+To learn more, see [](json.md#receive_send_data).

 ### Streaming data {id="streaming"}